rm511130/purpura/README.md

 ### 5. Create an output directory for STL files

-In this example, I'm going to use `C:\Users\Ralph\3D Objects\Kitchen from Pixar\STL` so I openned up a PowerShell window and executed the following command:
+In this example, I'm going to use `C:\Users\Ralph\3D Objects\Kitchen from Pixar\STL` so I openned up a PowerShell window and executed the following commands:

 ![](./images/mkdir-stl.gif)